 I was recently at a large outdoor mall with my children.
 And there it all was.
 I don’t know if a single retailer wasn’t joining the bandwagon.

 I imagine my kids were clueless, or perhaps they thought they were surrounded by some new Summer decor.
 So I could have just kept walking.
 But why would I?
-I have daughters entering 4th and 5th grade, and I want them prepared!
+I want my kids prepared!
 I’d already taught them about sexuality — about the beauty of God’s design, as well as a basic introduction to the culturally-promoted misuse of sexuality.
 But in front of me was a clear opportunity to open their eyes to the world they live in.
 To show them how prevalent these issues are.
 To awaken their readiness for the day when all types of LGBT issues are pushed on them.

 And so I pointed it out.
-I told them what the pretty rainbows stood for (In this culture, of course; the rainbow stands for something far different in the Bible!).
+I told them what the pretty rainbows stood for nowadays (being that it means something very different in the Bible!).
 It wasn’t a long conversation, and it simply went over the heads of my younger children.
-But it was a fruitful conversation, because now they understand why I want them to know what the Bible says — because they see the world is very intent on saying otherwise.
+But it was a fruitful conversation.

 Don’t Shy Away